 All of our interpreters meet the definition of “qualified” as outlined in the ADA.
 Most hold certification from the National Association of the Deaf (NAD) and/or Registry of Interpreters of the Deaf (RID).

-Monday through Friday, 5:00 pm to 8:00 am, and on Saturdays and Sundays
+Calls outside of normal business hours (Monday through Friday, 5:00 pm to 8:00 am, and on Saturdays and Sundays) will be forwarded to the on-call coordinator.

 Interested in becoming an interpreter?
 Learn about our Intern Mentoring Program.